zannloo/tp/docs/UserGuide.md

 <box type="info">

 If `[SPECIFIED_PATH]` is not provided, current directory must be a group directory.
-The `ls` command will show the list of tasks in the current group directory.
+The `cat` command will show the list of tasks in the current group directory.

 </box>